Cloud-Innovation-Partners/cloudtdms/docs/installation.md

 # Installation

+**`CloudTDMS`** uses [Apache Airflow](http://airflow.apache.org/) to orchestrate data generation work-flows.
+Installation of `CloudTDMS` requires installation of apache airflow. `CloudTDMS` has helper scripts associated for installation, You can choose any mode of installation that suits your requirement.
+We recommend docker installation as its simple and easy to use.

+Each installation method will run apache airflow `webserver` and `scheduler` in background as a container or as a service depending upon the type of installation you choose.

+Once you have airflow running as a service you can access apache-airflow webserver @ http://127.0.0.1:8080

 ## Pre-Requisite

 `CloudTDMS` requires `python3` and `pip3` for installation, in-case you have `python2` please follow the steps specified to install `python3`